-The Bible talks about the spiritual tool of fasting, which can be used properly or improperly.
-What is fasting, and how does God want us to fast?
+The Bible talks about the spiritual tool of fasting.
+What is biblical fasting?
+How does God want us to fast?
 What are the spiritual benefits of fasting?

 Fasting, by definition, is going without food and/or drink for a period of time.
-Typically, fasting is done for religious reasons and involves a person refraining from both food and drink (Esther 4:16).
+Typically, biblical fasting involves a person refraining from both food and drink (Esther 4:16).
 However, there are variations that may be done for health reasons (a juice fast, for example, where one would refrain from eating and only drink juice for a period of time).

 Fasting in the Bible